ekmett/cadenza/test/README.md

 relevant even when a random subexpression ignores it.
 Two of those bodies have a separate Graal-specific test that verifies installed last-tier code before numeric and captured-environment transitions.
 This does not compile every soak program.

+A separate 120-case AST-only sample supplies internal symbolic Nat/Bool arguments.
+It excludes function-valued conditionals, so residuals need only scalar builtin calls and conditionals.
+An independent substitution oracle recognizes distinct input/capture markers, uses host arithmetic, and selects residual branches; it never executes guest closures or builtins.
+Retained residuals and partials are replayed after small, symbolic, large, and small inputs on the same body target.
+Concrete recovery must return concrete values.
+The sample checks that every supported scalar residual operation was exercised and leaves the deliberate neutral exception mechanism unchanged.

 The regular suite samples 160 generated programs.
 A larger run is a separate Gradle task, with its own results and bounded test heap: